What Muscles Does Surfing Work?

 One of my favorite exercises for that popup motion is using a TRX Band or exercise ball (I prefer TRX bands personally).
 The exercise is the pike up.
 The video to the right is a super short demonstration of this workout, simply moving the hips up and contracting the abs, working the core (and upper body) in a way that is applicable to the popup in surfing.
 You can also do side pikes, getting a little bit of a different range of motion as you bend your knees and pull your legs in to one side.

-For the movement and stability during the actual surfing, some sort of dumbbell or kettlebell swing is a solid option to target the oblique muscles.
+For the movement and stability during the actual surfing, some sort of dumbbell or kettlebell swing is a solid option to target the oblique muscles that we use during aerials and carves.
 Standing upright with legs at least shoulder width apart (or even in surf stance if you want), you can rotate your hips and move a dumbbell across to smack your other hand.
 This rotating movement is replicating the movement we do of turning a surfboard, and will build those oblique muscles to allow you to turn with more force.

 Core Mobility for Surfing